Gio Ponti: Architecture and interior design

 In the 1950s, and thanks to his role in the Domus Magazine, Ponti was internationally known and commissions were multiplying, with constructions in Venezuela, Sweden, Iraq and projects in Brazil.
 In New York City, he set up the Alitalia airline agency (1958) on Fifth Avenue and was entrusted with the construction of the 250-seat auditorium of the Time-Life building (1959).
 In Caracas, Ponti had freedom to accomplish one of his masterpieces: the Villa Planchart (1953–1957), a house designed as a work of art on the heights of the capital, immersed in a tropical garden.
-Conceived as large-scale abstract sculpture, it can be seen from the inside as an uninterrupted sequence of points of view where light and color prevail.
+Conceived as a large-scale abstract sculpture, it can be seen from the inside as an uninterrupted sequence of points of view where light and colour prevail.
 Outside, the walls were like suspended screens that defined the space of the house.
 At night, a lighting system highlighted its contours.
 All the materials and the furniture, chosen or designed by Ponti, were shipped from Italy.
 The overall effect has been noted for its "lightness": "the Villa Planchard sits so lightly on the hillside above Caracas that it is known as the 'butterfly house.'"
-A few miles away, Ponti designed for Blanca Arreaza, the Diamantina (1954–1956), so-called because of the diamond-shaped tiles that partially cover its facade.
+A few miles away, Ponti designed the Diamantina (1954–1956) for Blanca Arreaza, so called because of the diamond-shaped tiles that partially cover its facade.
 This villa has since been destroyed.

 In the field of interior design, Ponti multiplied inventions and favoured multifunctional solutions; In 1951, he developed an ideal hotel room for the Milan Triennial, in which he presented a "dashboard" bed headboard composed of shelves, some of which were mobile, and control buttons for electricity or radio.
 He then applied this solution to domestic spaces and offices, with "organised walls".
-Next came the "fitted windows", for the manufacturer Altamira in particular and that he used for his apartment via Dezza.
+Next came the "fitted windows", for the manufacturer Altamira in particular which he used for his apartment via Dezza.
 With its vertical and horizontal frames through which shelves, bookcases and frames can be arranged, the "fitted window" became the fourth transparent wall of a room and ensured a transition between the inside and the outside.